Makk1000/homebridge-unifi-access/docs/FeatureOptions.md

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|
 | `Gate.LockDelayInterval<I>.Value</I>`             | Delay, in minutes, before locking the gate lock relay, once it's been unlocked by HomeKit.
 If set to 0, it will remain unlocked indefinitely.
-By default, the gate lock relay will lock five seconds after unlocking. **(default: 0)**.
+By default, the gate lock relay will lock five seconds after unlocking. **(default: enabled, 0 minutes)**.
 | `Gate.Lock.Trigger`                               | Add a switch accessory to control the gate lock.
 This can be useful in automation scenarios where you want to work around HomeKit's security restrictions for controlling locks and triggering events when a lock or unlock event occurs. **(default: disabled)**.
 | `Gate.Doorbell`                                   | Add a doorbell accessory to handle gate call button events in HomeKit. **(default: enabled)**. <BR>*Supported on UniFi Access Gate Hubs that provide a call button.*
 | `Gate.Doorbell.Trigger`                           | Add a switch accessory for automation scenarios to reflect (but not trigger) gate call button events. **(default: disabled)**. <BR>*Supported on UniFi Access Gate Hubs that provide a call button.*